Nonequispaced Fast Fourier Transform Boost for the Sinkhorn Algorithm: Numerical Experiments

 \subsubsection{Accuracy analysis}

-We validate the computational accuracy of our proposed algorithm.
-Additionally, we address the stability of approximation rendered by our proposed algorithm.
-As mentioned in the previous section, we normalize the images.
-Throughout this accuracy analysis, we have used $\tilde{s}_{r;\lambda}(P,\tilde P)$ and $\tilde{s}_{r;\lambda;\text{NFFT}}(P,\tilde P) $, since it is a better approximation of Wasserstein distance for smaller regularization parameters $\lambda$, see Section~\ref{Subsec:val_lamda}.
-Initially, we perform accuracy analysis using the low resolution images of the datasets listed in Table~\ref{Tab:Accuracy_analysis2}.
-These datasets are subsets of the DOTmark dataset.
-From Table~\ref{Tab:Accuracy_analysis2}, it is noticeable when traditional Sinkhorn Algorithm~\ref{alg:Sinkhorn__sin_div} approximates the Wasserstein distance, there is some compromise in accuracy, which is a known fact from literature standpoint.
-Whereas, when we approximate Sinkhorn Algorithm~\ref{alg:Sinkhorn__sin_div} using our proposed algorithm, the accuracy is not compromised.
-In view of low resolution images, our proposed algorithm has achieved stable approximation in distinguished datasets.
+We validate the computational accuracy of NFFT-accelerated Sinkhorn's Algorithm~\ref{alg:SinkhornFFT}.
+Throughout the accuracy analysis, we use $\tilde{s}_{r;\lambda}(P,\tilde P)$ and $\tilde{s}_{r;\lambda;\text{NFFT}}(P,\tilde P) $, since it is a better approximation of Wasserstein distance (see Section~\ref{Subsec:val_lamda}).
+Initially, we perform the accuracy analysis using the low resolution images from the DOTmark dataset.
+From Table~\ref{Tab:Accuracy_analysis2}, we notice that NFFT-accelerated Sinkhorn's Algorithm~\ref{alg:SinkhornFFT} has achieved stable approximation without compromise in accuracy.

-Now, we move on to high resolution images of the ‘CauchyDensity’ dataset.
-Table~\ref{Tab:Accuracy_analysis1} comprises the list of values that enables us to understand the performance accuracy of each algorithm, as we move from low to high resolution images.
-For Wasserstein algorithm, our device runs out of memory, when the problems are sized larger than 1024 $n$ ($\tilde{n},$ resp.), and it also runs out of memory for Sinkhorn Algorithm~\ref{alg:Sinkhorn__sin_div}, when the problems are sized larger than 16384 $n$ ($\tilde{n},$ resp.).
-We compare the results of Sinkhorn Algorithm~\ref{alg:Sinkhorn__sin_div} with NFFT-accelerated Sinkhorn Algorithm~\ref{alg:SinkhornFFT} for the problems sized upto 16384 $n$ ($\tilde{n},$ resp.), and we infer that there is no compromise in accuracy.
+Now, we move on to high resolution images of the ‘GRFrough’ dataset.
+Table~\ref{Tab:Accuracy_analysis1} comprises the list of values that enables us to understand the approximation accuracy, as we move from low to high resolution images.
+We compare the results of Sinkhorn's Algorithm~\ref{alg:Sinkhorn__sin_div} with NFFT-accelerated Sinkhorn's Algorithm~\ref{alg:SinkhornFFT} for the problems sized up to \num{16384} $n$ ($\tilde{n},$ resp.), and we infer that there is no compromise in accuracy.
 We recognize that advancing to high resolution images does not affect the stability of approximation.
-Due to break of Sinkhorn Algorithm~\ref{alg:Sinkhorn__sin_div}, it cannot be used as comparison factor when the size of the problem is beyond 16384 $n$ ($\tilde{n},$ resp.).
-Our proposed algorithm computes the largest problem available in the DOTmark dataset, which is of size 262144 $n$ ($\tilde{n},$ resp.).
-From the synthetic data analysis (see Section~\ref{Sec:Synthetic data}), it is evident that our proposed algorithm is also capable of computing even larger problems in a simple hardware setup.
-In general, NFFT approximation can achieve stable accuracy even for large sized problems (cf.\ \citet{potts2001fast}, \citet{nestler2016automated}, \citet{keiner2009using}).
+Due to the break of Sinkhorn's Algorithm~\ref{alg:Sinkhorn__sin_div}, it cannot be used as comparison factor when the size of the problem is beyond \num{16384} $n$ ($\tilde{n},$ resp.).
+However, our proposed algorithm computes the largest problem available in the DOTmark dataset, which is of size \num{262144} $n$ ($\tilde{n},$ resp.).